 Our nickname for this tomato is ‘STAR’ (taking the first letters of Stakeless and the ‘r’ of Red), because ‘Stakeless x Red Currant F3’ is a mouthful.
 And also because this tomato is going to be a star, one day, in the right hands.
 We think it would be good breeding material.
 Right now it is more of a starlet; with vigorous and healthy growth and huge, early fruit production that goes on and on all season.
 No need to stake this low-growing variety.
 It felt like we were picking berries, rather than tomatoes.

 But taste-wise STAR is on the mild side.
 It’s not sweet like you are expecting from a cherry tomato.
 Our original seedstock for STAR comes from the Donald Branscomb collection at the Seed Savers Exchange (USA).
-We are thinking Donald Branscomb (a major collector of tomatoes and tomato breeder) made the selection to the F3 stage and then donated it to the SSE.
+We are thinking Donald Branscomb (a major collector of tomatoes and a tomato breeder) made the selection to the F3 stage and then donated it to the SSE.

 If you don’t want to breed a new tomato, but do want an early, hardy, high-yielding, mild cherry tomato, our little STAR might be for you.